lammps/lammps/doc/src/Howto_cac.rst

 **When to use the CAC method:**

-The advantage of the CAC method is in its ability to exploit a reduction in the level of detail for large systems that potentially only require atomistic resolution in very small regions at any given time.
+The advantage of the CAC method is its ability to reduce the level of detail for large systems that may only require atomistic resolution in very small regions at any given time.
 The rest of the model is coarse-grained due to the more predictably smooth deformation that occurs there.
 This then allows one to interpolate what would normally be an abundance of atoms exhibiting polynomial order